agilgur5/django-serializable-model/README.md

 ```

-Had been meaning to open source this as well as other various useful utility libraries I had made at Yorango and finally got the chance!
+Had been meaning to extract and open source this as well as other various useful utility libraries I had made at Yorango and finally got the chance!